Market Analysts see Kohl's Corporation [KSS] gaining to $27. Time to buy?

 Goldman have made an estimate for Kohl’s Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on January 30, 2023.
 While these analysts kept the previous recommendation, Jefferies dropped their target price from $40 to $29.
 The new note on the price target was released on September 15, 2022, representing the official price target for Kohl’s Corporation stock.
 Previously, the target price had yet another drop from $60 to $35, while Cowen kept a Market Perform rating on KSS stock.

-Kohl’s Corporation [KSS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.27.
-With this latest performance, KSS shares dropped by -9.15% in over the last four-week period, additionally sinking by -12.83% over the last 6 months – not to mention a drop of -58.89% in the past year of trading.
+Kohl’s Corporation [KSS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.10.
+With this latest performance, KSS shares gained by 0.47% in over the last four-week period, additionally sinking by -13.68% over the last 6 months – not to mention a drop of -61.62% in the past year of trading.